How We Live Together

 The Household-Level MealPrep Program

-At the household level, adult members take turns preparing meals for the rest of the household.
-Each household maintains a basic pantry, stocked with common funds and consisting of staple canned, frozen, and dry goods.
 Members have full access to these ingredients when preparing meals.
-However, any additional or specialty ingredients not stocked in the pantry must be provided at the member’s own expense.
+However, any additional or specialty ingredients not stocked in the pantry must be provided at the member’s expense.

-- Meals are served buffet style.
+- Meals are served buffet style

-- Leftovers are portioned out for refrigeration or freezing.
+- Leftovers are portioned out for refrigeration or freezing

-- Dependents contribute with age-appropriate kitchen and dining tasks.
+- Dependents contribute with age-appropriate kitchen and dining tasks

 Basic Principles of Communal Meal Prep